Skip to yearly menu bar Skip to main content

 Yibo Yang · Xiaojie Li · Zhongzhu Zhou · Shuaiwen Song · Jianlong Wu · Liqiang Nie · Bernard Ghanem

-Parameter-efficient fine-tuning (PEFT) has emerged as a promising technique to enable efficient fine-tuning of large language models (LLMs) with largely reduced trainable parameters.
-However, current PEFT methods build adapters without considering the context of downstream task to learn, or the context of important knowledge to maintain.
-As a result, there is often a performance gap compared to full-parameter finetuning, and meanwhile the finetuned model suffers from catastrophic forgetting of the pre-trained world knowledge.
-In this paper, we propose CorDA, a Context-oriented Decomposition Adaptation method that builds learnable adapters from weight decomposition oriented by the context of downstream task or world knowledge.
+Abstract: Current parameter-efficient fine-tuning (PEFT) methods build adapters widely agnostic of the context of downstream task to learn, or the context of important knowledge to maintain.
+As a result, there is often a performance gap compared to full-parameter fine-tuning, and meanwhile the fine-tuned model suffers from catastrophic forgetting of the pre-trained world knowledge.
+In this paper, we propose **CorDA**, a Context-oriented Decomposition Adaptation method that builds learnable **task-aware adapters** from weight decomposition oriented by the context of downstream task or the world knowledge to maintain.
 Concretely, we collect a few data samples, and perform singular value decomposition for each linear layer of a pre-trained LLM multiplied by the covariance matrix of the input activation using these samples.
 The inverse of the covariance matrix is multiplied with the decomposed components to reconstruct the original weights.
 By doing so, the context of the representative samples is captured through deciding the factorizing orientation.
-Our method enables two options, the knowledge-preserved adaptation and the instruction-previewed adaptation.
+Our method enables two options, the **knowledge-preserved adaptation** and the **instruction-previewed adaptation**.
 For the former, we use question-answering samples to obtain the covariance matrices, and use the decomposed components with the smallest $r$ singular values to initialize a learnable adapter, with the others frozen such that the world knowledge is better preserved.
-For the latter, we use the instruction data from the finetuning task, such as math or coding, to orientate the decomposition and train the largest $r$ components that capture the main characteristics of the task to learn.
+For the latter, we use the instruction data from the fine-tuning task, such as math or coding, to orientate the decomposition and train the largest $r$ components that most correspond to the task to learn.
 We conduct extensive experiments on Math, Code, and Instruction Following tasks.
-Our knowledge-preserved adaptation not only achieves better performance than LoRA on finetuning tasks, but also mitigates the forgetting of world knowledge.
-Our instruction-previewed adaptation is able to further enhance the finetuning performance, surpassing full-parameter finetuning and the state-of-the-art PEFT methods including LoRA, DoRA, and PISSA.
-Code will be released.
+Our knowledge-preserved adaptation not only achieves better performance than LoRA on fine-tuning tasks, but also mitigates the forgetting of world knowledge.
+Our instruction-previewed adaptation is able to further enhance the fine-tuning performance to be comparable with full fine-tuning, surpassing the state-of-the-art PEFT methods such as LoRA, DoRA, and PiSSA.

 Live content is unavailable.
 Log in and register to view live content